lmarzocchetti/mangaworld_downloader/README.md

 # To implement
 - Progress Bar
-- Windows support(?) -> Probably this script can work on windows, but i didn't test it
 - Gui

+# Windows User
+I haven't tested this script on Windows, but i have used the os independent paths.
+So i think its gonna work.